renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 It is an unusual Kingdom.
 In CY 703, the first Turquoise King voted against the formation of the Empire, and—though they are still Goblin Kings, subjects of the Code—they have not contributed to the Empire or accepted its rule.
 Slavery has almost been extinguished there, with the full support of the islands' Judges.
-Though they still trade with the Goblin mainland, many merchants will not sail to the islands—out of fear that their slaves will be siesed and liberated.
+Though they still trade with the Goblin mainland, many merchants will not sail to the islands—out of fear that their slaves will be seized and liberated.

 The culture there is neither purely Goblinoid nor Commonwealth; it is a hybrid that has been forged over more than 250 years.
 Commonwealth Standard, Vulgar Goblin, Speech-of-the-Lesser, Weal and Heartland Gnoll and more can all be heard in the kingdom's lively markets; Goblin scholars of the Code argue law with the elected leaders of Commonwealth communities; and Goblins, Gremlins, Humans and Gnolls dine together on feast-days.